-Patients are treated by a team of professionals that provide physician services, recreational therapy, rehabilitation nursing services, occupational therapy, physical therapy, psychological services, social work/case management, and speech therapy/dysphagia treatment.
+Patients are treated by a team of professionals that provide rehab physician services, recreational therapy, rehabilitation nursing services, occupational therapy, physical therapy, psychological services, social work/case management, and speech therapy treatment.

-To help patients regain as much independence as possible, therapists utilize Easy Street environments.
-Easy Street is a simulation of community and business settings, which allows patients to practice negotiating a car, a restaurant, a grocery store, and a bank before they actually return home.
+To help patients regain as much independence as possible, therapists may utilize Easy Street environments.
+Easy Street is a simulation of community and business settings, which allows patients to practice negotiating a car, a restaurant, and a grocery store before they actually return home.

 - Patients with the following limitations may be candidates for St. Francis Inpatient Rehabilitation: